nunopenim/SolarSystemOpenGL-macOS/README.md

 ## How to render

-The following guide is for macOS Catalina 10.15.6.
-There is also a [Windows version](https://github.com/nunopenim/SolarSystemOpenGL-Windows), that requires Visual Studio 2019 (Community Edition is fine and enough!)
+The following guide is for macOS Catalina 10.15.X.
+There are also a [Windows version](https://github.com/nunopenim/SolarSystemOpenGL-Windows) and a [Linux version](https://github.com/nunopenim/SolarSystemOpenGL-Linux)

 First make sure that you have all the required dependencies installed.
 To install them, run the following command: